 As well as the more creative aspects of this industry I also love the more technical side.
 Building rigs and tools in Maya scratches that problem solving itch I have, and I like nothing more than developing a custom rig, from scratch, along side a client to fit their brief.
 Be that a simple set of controls or a more high end animation system, each pose their own challenges to be conquered.

-In my career so far I have generated numerous game related rigs of varying scales and on more than one occasion I have been tasked with creating a semi-automatic rigging system.
-This was used to speed up the process of building rigs for a high number of characters over a shorter schedule and also had to be flexible to take into account different proportions.
+In my career so far I have generated numerous game related rigs of varying scales and on more than one occasion I have been tasked with creating an automatic rigging system.
+These were used to speed up the process of building rigs for a high number of characters over a shorter schedule and also had to be flexible to take into account different proportions.

 I have also worked on a number of television projects where the rigs had to be capable of a wide range of movements and emotions.
 These rigs had no limits so I was able to incorporate a number of high end techniques to achieve the desired result.
 In addition to this I also supplied a series of tools to make the rigs and their controls easier to work with.